 So I simply included a call to action in my emails – this itself drove over 100 beta signups.

-I still use this tactic with every new product launch that we have coming up, so far I’ve generated over 250 beta signups for our Capture app using this technique on support emails.
+I still use this tactic with every new product launch that we have coming up, we generated over 500 BETA signups for our Capture app using this technique on support emails.

 Maximise Your Twitter Profile For Referrals